collant/vam-orchestrator/README.md

 - Receive triggers (events) from VAM.
 - Send actions to VAM.
 - Story generation inside VAM.
-- Use OpenAPI for completion.
+- Use open source LLM for completion.
 - Use Coqui tts for speech generation.
 - Use Sepia stt for speech recognition.

 # TODO
-- Use an open source completion server.
-- Better lipsync plugin.
-- Host a paid solution for non technical users.
-- Use an embeddings cache.
 - Use stories providers.
-- Voice muxer with background noise.
+- Voice muxer with background noise, laughs, ...

 # Contributors guide
 - No refactoring.